Skip to main contentSkip to main navigationSkip to footer content

 1. Complete an Accredited Nursing Program

-Whether you decide to pursue a family nurse practitioner role early or want to advance your career, the first step in your journey is the same – you must enroll in a nursing program that will qualify you to become an RN.
-Although you can do so either by earning an associate degree in nursing or a bachelor's, getting a BSN down the line is an integral part of becoming an FNP.
+Whether you pursue a family nurse practitioner role early or want to advance your career, the first step in your journey is to enroll in a nursing program that will qualify you to become an RN.
+Although you can do so by earning an associate degree in nursing or a bachelor's, getting a BSN is an integral part of becoming an FNP.

 Here are the possible educational paths you can pursue with zero nursing experience:

-- Pursue a 2-year Associate’s Degree in Nursing (ADN).
+2. Pursue a 2-year Associate’s Degree in Nursing (ADN).
 With this degree, you can enter the healthcare environment earlier and see if it’s the job for you.
-Once you get your ADN (also known as ASN), you can obtain your BSN degree through either a BSN program or a 1-year bridge RN-to-BSN program.
+Once you get your ADN (or ASN), you can obtain your BSN degree through either a BSN program or a 1-year bridge RN-to-BSN program

-If you need help deciding which path to take to become an RN, our ADN vs. BSN comparison will help you make a decision.
+If you need help deciding which path to take to become an RN, our ADN vs. BSN comparison will help you decide.

 Take the first step toward becoming a family nurse practitioner!
 Enroll in our BSN Program today!